11 Worst Things to Do to Someone With PTSD

 In the end, it’s about finding the right therapist and approach for whatever mental health or substance abuse issues the person is facing.
 This is especially important in cases where the connection between PTSD and depression is apparent.

 Plus, connecting them with a support system or peer networks for people who have experienced similar traumas can help a person feel understood and validated.
-These groups can also help someone with PTSD stop feeling alienated, which goes a long way for PTSD recovery.
+These groups can also help someone with PTSD stop feeling alienated, which goes a long way toward PTSD recovery.
 Women who suffer from PTSD should check out a dedicated PTSD treatment center for women.

 It’s important to recognize that addressing the trauma may evoke intense emotions and reactions.
 Self-care practices and coping mechanisms that promote emotional regulation and relaxation — such as mindfulness exercises, deep breathing techniques, or activities that bring comfort and joy — play a vital role in combating PTSD and other mental illnesses.